jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.7
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We now need to send our declaration to BIGIP1; this is the first member of our cluster and the one our second BIG-IP pulls its configuration.
+We now need to send our declaration to BIGIP1; this is the first member of our cluster, and the one our second BIG-IP pulls its configuration.

-Click on step `Step 6: DO Declaration BIGIP1`, navigate to the `Body` tab and paste in all of your declaration, and send the call.
+Click on step `Step 6: DO Declaration BIGIP1`, navigate to the `Body` tab and paste in all of your declarations, and send the call.

   |image20|